 Alternatively, some medications can be formulated as a gel that can be absorbed through the skin.
 This “transdermal” approach is one many compounding pharmacies will prepare for their animal patients whose unwillingness to take medication makes treatment otherwise impossible.

-The one thing I will say in favor of having to medicate sick kittens under eight weeks of age is that these babies tend to grow up into easier to treat cats.
-Young kittens who must be medicated frequently during their socialization window (between 2 and 7 weeks of age) will almost inevitably learn to tolerate such ministrations and carry this easygoing aspect of their personalities into adulthood.
+One thing I’ll say in favor of medicating sick kittens under eight weeks old is that these babies tend to grow up into easier to treat cats.
+Young kittens who must be medicated frequently during their socialization window (between two and seven weeks of age) will almost inevitably learn to tolerate being medicated and remain easy going about it into adulthood.